Trinity Columbia Dual Degree Programme

 • Complete, by the deadline, all scholarly activities related to the Trinity Sophister 30 ECTS.
 We strongly encourage students to direct queries regarding their Trinity degree requirements to the Academic Advisers at Trinity.

 • It is also important to continuously engage with the TCD community during a student's time at Columbia.
 Failure to do any of the above and meet TCD deadlines can result in delayed graduation at Trinity.
-Dual B.A. students have the advantage of being a student at two world-leading universities and are subject to the regulations and expectations of both universities throughout the programme.
+Dual Degree students have the advantage of being a student at two world-leading universities and are subject to the regulations and expectations of both universities throughout the programme.

-Dual B.A.
-Graduation at Trinity
+Dual Degree Graduation at Trinity

 Academic Registry is the main coordinator of graduation ceremonies at Trinity.
 All eligible students will be invited to register to attend their ceremonies, either in person or absentia, through their my.tcd.ie inbox.
 For further information, please visit the Transcript section of the Academic Registry website.
 Students may choose to defer their graduation or graduate in absentia and should visit the Academic Registry Graduation website for further guidance.
 Please contact your course school/department should you have any questions regarding your commencement details.

-Dual B.A. students may require documentation or transcripts from time to time for applications to further education, employment or other reasons.
+Dual Degree students may require documentation or transcripts from time to time for applications to further education, employment or other reasons.
 Most documents will be provided by the Academic Registry Service Desk and for current students you may be able to access many documents from your MyTCD.ie.
 It is important to note that requests for these documents cannot be made via third parties, such as a parent or prospective employer, without the written consent of the person named on the transcript or documentation.
 It is also important to note that there may be a processing timeframe associated with your request and you should plan on making requests a minimum of 2-3 weeks ahead of time.
 An academic transcript is a detailed record of your studies at Trinity College Dublin.
 It confirms your course of study, the period of registration, the modules that have been taken, and the number of credits and grades achieved.
 If you have graduated, the transcript will also include your degree result.
 For information, please see Academic Registry Transcripts

 I need a translation of my TCD Degree Parchment from Latin to English